djpatra/flux-capacitor/README.md

 ## Objective and Constraints
 Your goal is to get as many points as you can in 10 seconds.
 The only constraint is that you cannot edit any files in the ./src/constraints directory.
 Feel free to suggest quality-of-life improvements, or let us know if you think there is a bug, as of this writing this is a brand new technical evaluation.
 We encourage you to ask questions.
-There are no rules other than what is written above, and there are many different ways to approach this problem.
+There are no rules other than what is written above, and there are many different ways to approach this problem.# flux-capacitor